Updating Sailfish OS

 If you always download and install the new OS release when it becomes available then there is no hassle with the stop releases.
 You would not even notice that they exist!

-NOTE for the users of Xperia devices: Instead of performing the factory reset, we recommend reinstalling (“flashing”) the latest Sailfish OS version to your Xperia device.
+NOTE for the users of Xperia devices: Instead of performing the factory reset, we recommend reinstalling (“flashing”) the latest Sailfish OS version over a USB cable to your Xperia device.
 In this way, you will avoid the nuisance of stop releases.
 Read here the comparison of flashing and resetting.

 The Stop Releases are listed at Sailfish OS Docs